-What Makes It “Deep-Steamed”
+What Makes It “Deep-Steamed”?

-Taste & Aroma (At a Glance)
+Taste & Aroma

 - Color: opaque, saturated green